surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Reports_TD.md

 ## Drill Down Display

-Using drill down you can view more deeper insights of the data.
+Using drill down you can view more deeper insights of the data.To enable this feature we need to define follow

 <b>For example:</b> (Consider Image 15)